Julkar1/java_api_request/README.md

 /*(l)*/SELECT acc_date FROM PERSON mp, OWNS mo, LOG ml, ACCIDENT ma WHERE mp.nid= mo.nid AND mo.licence= ml.licence AND ml.log_date= ma.acc_date AND name= 'Arif';

 /*(m)*/UPDATE PERSON SET address= 'Natore' WHERE name= 'Arif';

+11)Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.

+12)License

+This project is licensed under the MIT License.

+Feel free to customize this template to better fit your project.
+If you have any specific sections you want to add or modify, let me know!